pdidev/pdi/plugins/set_value/README.md

 The Set_value plugin allows setting values to data and metadata descriptors from the yaml file.

-There are 3 main features:
+Here are main features of the plugins:

 1. Share data - plugin will share new allocated data with given values
+2. Release data - plugin will release shared data
-2. Expose data - plugin will expose new allocated data with given values
+3. Expose data - plugin will expose new allocated data with given values
-3. Set data - plugin will set given values to the already shared data
+4. Set data - plugin will set given values to the already shared data
+5. Calling an event - plugin will call an event

 \section set_value_configuration Configuration grammar